ale1259/Nessus-Essentials/README.md

 - By now we should have our VM ready and Nessus Essentials ready to go.
 We are going to do a first basic scan against the VM, then a credential scan later to see what feedback we get from Nessus

 -Let's first check th IP address of the VM.
-Go to command line and type ipconfig and chekc your IP address
+Go to command prompt and type ipconfig and chekc your IP address

 <img src="https://i.imgur.com/9iK5up6.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>